-Have you shaved your head bald only to find it itches or requires more upkeep?
-Bald head care can be easy with the right tools and techniques.
+Have you shaved your head and embraced the bald style only to find it requires more grooming?
+Bald head care is easy with the right tools and techniques.

 Our full guide below offers more details and tips from the pros on maintaining a shaven scalp so for the cleanest, most moisturized head.